Social protection of the business manager

 Family allowances

-The manager can benefit from family benefits managed by the family allowance fund (Caf).
+The manager may receive family benefits managed by the family allowance fund (Caf).

-Depending on his or her personal situation, he or she may be entitled to a number of benefits, such as housing subsidies or income supplements (for example, an activity bonus).
+Depending on his personal situation, he may be entitled to a number of benefits, such as housing subsidies or income supplements (activity bonus for example).

-Claims for family benefits must be made to the FCA, to which the director reports:
+Claims for family benefits must be made to the Caf, whose manager depends on:

 Vocational training

-An officer who pays contributions for his professional training shall be entitled to a right to continuing vocational training.
+An officer who pays contributions for his vocational training shall be entitled to a right to continuing vocational training.

-To learn more about the professional training of the employee equivalent manager, you can consult the file dedicated to the professional training of employees.
+To learn more about the professional training of the employee assimilated manager, you can consult the file dedicated to the professional training of employees.

-The CSG: titleContent and the CRDS: titleContent are taxes paid by the executive.
+The CSG: titleContent and the CRDS: titleContent are taxes paid by the executive officer.
 They don't allow him to benefit directly from services unlike other social security contributions.

 The CSG is a permanent contribution which participates in the financing of social security.